snkas/basic-sim/doc/link_net_device_queue_tracking.md

 You MUST set the following key in `config_ns3.properties` for queue tracking to be enabled:

 * `enable_link_net_device_queue_tracking` :
-  True iff link net-device queue tracking on all links should be enabled (boolean value, either `true` or `false`)
+  True iff link net-device queue tracking on links should be enabled (boolean value, either `true` or `false`)

 The following CAN be set: